 STOCKHOLM OUTPOST, 1942–1945”

-This summer, the U.S. Embassy presented a public outdoor exhibition about a forgotten but important World War II-era U.S. information agency, the Office of War Information (OWI), that had its Stockholm outpost in Villa Åkerlund, the U.S. Ambassador’s Residence.
+The summer of 2021, the U.S. Embassy presented a public outdoor exhibition about a forgotten but important World War II-era U.S. information agency, the Office of War Information (OWI), that had its Stockholm outpost in Villa Åkerlund, the U.S. Ambassador’s Residence.
 The exhibition was displayed along the pathway in front of the OWI’s former office in Nobelparken, Djurgårdsbrunnsviken.
-On display between June 22 and July 27, 2021, the exhibition is now available digitally, with additional material.
+While no longer on display, the exhibition is now available digitally, with additional material.